pathakdhruv/GalDynPsrSuper/GalDynPsrSuper/README.txt

  This term is independent of the Galactic potential model.

-# 9) Calculate the total excess term in the first derivative of the frequency, say fdotex, as:
+# 9) Calculate the total excess term in the first derivative of the frequency, say fdotex, as shown below,

-a) When using MWPotential2014wBH GalDynPsrSuper.ExGal_fdot_MW.ExGalfdotMW(ldeg, bdeg, dkpc) + GalDynPsrSuper.ExShk_fdot.Exshk(dkpc, mul, mub)
+a) When using MWPotential2014wBH:
+GalDynPsrSuper.ExGal_fdot_MW.ExGalfdotMW(ldeg, bdeg, dkpc) + GalDynPsrSuper.ExShk_fdot.Exshk(dkpc, mul, mub)

-b) When using McMillan17 GalDynPsrSuper.ExGal_fdot_MC.ExGalfdotMC(ldeg, bdeg, dkpc) + GalDynPsrSuper.ExShk_fdot.Exshk(dkpc, mul, mub)
+b) When using McMillan17:
+GalDynPsrSuper.ExGal_fdot_MC.ExGalfdotMC(ldeg, bdeg, dkpc) + GalDynPsrSuper.ExShk_fdot.Exshk(dkpc, mul, mub)

-# 10) Calculate the total excess term in the first derivative of the period, say pdotex, as:
+# 10) Calculate the total excess term in the first derivative of the period, say pdotex, as shown below,

-a) When using MWPotential2014wBH GalDynPsrSuper.ExGal_pdot_MW.ExGalpdotMW(ldeg, bdeg, dkpc) + GalDynPsrSuper.ExShk_pdot.Exshk(dkpc, mul, mub)
+a) When using MWPotential2014wBH:
+GalDynPsrSuper.ExGal_pdot_MW.ExGalpdotMW(ldeg, bdeg, dkpc) + GalDynPsrSuper.ExShk_pdot.Exshk(dkpc, mul, mub)

-b) When using McMillan17 GalDynPsrSuper.ExGal_pdot_MC.ExGalpdotMC(ldeg, bdeg, dkpc) + GalDynPsrSuper.ExShk_pdot.Exshk(dkpc, mul, mub)
+b) When using McMillan17:
+GalDynPsrSuper.ExGal_pdot_MC.ExGalpdotMC(ldeg, bdeg, dkpc) + GalDynPsrSuper.ExShk_pdot.Exshk(dkpc, mul, mub)